Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 She has a long connection with the College, graduating from the Cosmetology Diploma program at Burridge Campus in her early years.
 While her career path has evolved since then, Karen firmly believes her time at NSCC provided her with a strong foundation from which to grow.

+Karen is Human Resources Manager for A.F.
+Theriault & Sons Ltd. in Meteghan River.
 For 15 years, Karen worked as a business executive, leading strategic and tactical operations initiatives.
-She recently concluded her work as Senior Director of Operations, BPO division of NTT Data Services.
+She previously worked as Senior Director of Operations, BPO division of NTT Data Services.

 Over her career, Karen has helped lead large-scale business transformations, exceeding company objectives.
 Her skills as a collaborative, equity-minded leader and team builder naturally lend themselves to her new role as NSCC’s Board of Governors Chair.